elleryalvarez/mediawiki2html/README.rst

-This is a fork of https://github.com/zikzakmedia/python-mediawiki and https://pypi.org/project/mediawiki/
+This is a fork of https://github.com/zikzakmedia/python-mediawiki aka https://pypi.org/project/mediawiki/

 It has updates to run with Python 3.
-No further maintenance or feature develop is planned at this point.
+No further maintenance or feature development is planned at this point.

 This updated version is published at https://pypi.org/project/mediawiki2html/ (:code:`pip install mediawiki2html`) but still provides the ":code:`mediawiki`" module that you import.